General

 We do our best to provide estimated times in transit, but please note transit time vary by carrier and distance, delivery may be extended past estimated days in transit.
 Please allow ample time for your order to arrive.

 We work hard to ensure orders are filled correctly and completely, and all items are packaged carefully to prevent breakage.
-If you experience any problem with your order, please reach out to our Customer Service team for assistance.
+If you experience any problem with your order, please contact our customer service team for assistance.
 We’re happy to rectify any problems to ensure your satisfaction.

 Rishi Tea & Botanicals is dedicated to sourcing only the highest quality products and your experience is important to us.
 If you feel the quality of our products is less than expected, please contact our customer service within 30 days of your order date.
 We do not honor returns, exchanges or refunds if the issue is a matter of personal taste but do honor replacements for quality issues.
 We reserve the right to evaluate situations on a case by case basis as other restrictions may apply.